-These District groups are not general public meetings.
+These District groups are not legislative bodies; therefore, are not general public meetings subject to the Ralph M. Brown Act.-

 While some District groups may develop operating agreements specific to its tasks as detailed later in this Handbook, there are seven overall operating agreements for VCCCD groups.